Quiet Internet Pager: QIP 2010

-New version of QIP named QIP 2010 contains all features of Infium and interface of QIP 2005.
+New version of QIP named QIP 2010 contained all features of Infium and interface of QIP 2005.

 QIP 2012

-QIP Infium will attempt to reset Internet Explorer to use the search engine at the QIP homepage (currently written in Russian).

-This feature can be disabled on the first attempt or by using the Add-on Manager under the Tools menu of Internet Explorer.
+QIP Infium would attempt to reset Internet Explorer to use the search engine at the QIP homepage via OpenCandy.
+This feature could be disabled on the first attempt or by using the Add-on Manager under the Tools menu of Internet Explorer.

 QIP PDA

-QIP PDA is a mobile version of QIP made for Windows Mobile, Symbian OS S60, and Symbian OS UIQ 3.
+QIP PDA was the mobile version of QIP made for Windows Mobile, Symbian OS S60, and Symbian OS UIQ 3.